 This cage configuration is similar to a 0.4 km2 offshore mariculture farm located off the coast of Kona, Hawaii that has an eight-cage SeaStation array with a total cage volume of 64,000 m3 (???).
-The total cage volume per unit of total farm area for our hypothetical farm design falls within the range of total cage volume per unit area of farm area for the Kona farm (???) and another offshore farm using SeaStation cages in the Gulf of Maine (D. W. Fredriksson et al. 2004); (J. DeCew et al. 2010).
+The total cage volume per unit of total farm area for our hypothetical farm design falls within the range of total cage volume per unit area of farm area for the Kona farm (???) and another offshore farm using SeaStation cages in the Gulf of Maine (Fredriksson et al. 2004); (DeCew et al. 2010).
 Additionally, the total space occupied by the farm's infrastructure (0.48 km2) follows the guidelines issued in NOAA's Fishery Management Plan (FMP) for offshore aquaculture development in the Gulf of Mexico that specifies the total mariculture farm area should be twice the size of the total area occupied by farm infrastructure.

 To maintain a steady supply of product, commercial mariculture farms typically stage the stocking of cages so that fish of a harvestable size are available year round (ref).
 Cobia take twelve months on average to grow from fingerling (~XX kg) to a harvestable size of 5 - 6 kg (???) .
 For our cobia farms, we assume that between 1 and 5 cages at each farm are stocked with cobia fingerlings each month.
 The number of fingerlings stocked in each cage remained constant, and was calculated assuming constant natural mortality (M1)of XX (ref) and a conservative harvest density of 15 kgm3 ), (or 16,000 individual fish per cage).
 This means that it take between 1 and 1.5 years for the cobia farms to reach their operational capacity (reach production potential), which is a reasonable assumption because most commercial farms scale production gradually (???).